 - Long-term to meet your career objectives

 Focus on the skills themselves (the “what” and the “why”) and the way in which you are going to learn them (the “how”).
 Give yourself some deadlines (the “when”).
-As a few examples, you might set skill-related goals to:
+As a few examples, you might set skill-related short and long term goals to:

 - Build finance experience by taking on a part-time assignment this quarter within the company’s Finance function [an experience-oriented goal]